kale-stew/climb-log/blog/gear/first-winter-peak.md

 - A **vest** is another item I'll admit I didn't believe in until I tried out.
 On a windless & sunny winter day, a vest is the only outer layer I need to be comfortable at altitude.

+- An **ice axe** isn't necessary for most class one and two climbs, but it can make descending an icy slope of any grade just a bit safer and easier.
+You cold use hiking poles to stabilize you for a descent, but an ice axe can be a worthwhile investment as it helps you self-arrest if you lose your footing.

 ![mount-democrat-snowflake](https://live.staticflickr.com/65535/51758010860_9b71276d75_k.jpg)
 _Ascending Mount Democrat in January of 2021, Mount Cameron in the background._